Sawyer-Powell/Amble/README.md

 3. Lisp integration into fold evaluation, alongside providing support for user defined lisp functions that can be uesd during fold evaluation
-4. Python and Javascript/Typescript syntax for constructing folds, alongside bindings for working with Amble data like a more traditional database/document store.
-5. A JSON parser and renderer for AIR
+4. A JSON parser and renderer for AIR
-6. A web library for developing UIs on top of Amble data
+5. A web library for developing UIs on top of Amble data

 ## Project Goals

 Amble was motivated by the need for a better way to integrate the notes you take on your computer with the rest of your information.
 Power users often have trouble with current software offerings that fragment their data across apps and services.
+The core of amble is AIR, the Amble Intermediate Representation.
+Amble is designed to take in data from a variety of formats, like org mode, markdown, JSON, xml/html, and transform that data into AIR.
+Once that data has been transformed, Amble is able to leverage its pattern matcher to allow you to query and manipulate that data efficiently.

+Because AIR is compatible with org mode, and markdown, you can interact with, and edit, your data like you would edit your notes.
 Amble first aims to provide a plugin for Neovim that allows users to interact with their Amble data in Markdown and Org mode, making Amble a natural alternative to existing note taking/knowledge management systems.

-Amble's super powers are in its pattern matching system, allowing you to take any structure in your data, and transform it into any other structure.
-Have TODOS spread across your notes?
-Pattern match them into a single list of TODOS.
-Want to view and edit your TODOS on the web?
-Take that list of todos, ask Amble to convert them to JSON, and send them off to a web server.
-When that web server sends back an updated JSON of TODOS, Amble will take that and update all of your TODOS across your data accordingly.

-Amble's core is compiled as a shared library, and aims to provide bindings for a variety of popular languages.
-Giving you full access to its powerful systems for manipulating your data.
-Amble also aims to provide a cli to make it easy to import information from files across a variety of popular formats.
+Amble then aims to provide a web framework that can allow users to create UIs for manipulating and viewing their data.

-### Amble Org Mode Interface
+## Amble Org Mode and Pattern Matching

 Like standard org mode, you can have headlines, todos, and assign properties to those headlines.